mmbman/Katagiri/about.md

 Words where I am unsure of the best transcription, or where I am adding words to make the meaning more clear, are usually presented in brackets, [like this].
 Significant nonverbal sounds are noted *[in brackets with italics]*.
 (And transcriber comments adding additional information are placed in parentheses.)

 Katagiri Roshi’s talks convey his energy, his enthusiasm, and particularly, his sense of humor.
-But also, they are a treasure trove of [dharma](glossary#dharma) teaching, most of which is not included in the excellent [books](resources#katagiri-books) that have been compiled from his lectures.
-I am transcribing the talks as a way of studying them myself.
+And also, they are a treasure trove of [dharma](glossary#dharma) teaching, most of which is not included in the excellent [books](resources#katagiri-books) that have been compiled from his lectures.
+I am transcribing these talks as a way of studying them myself.
 I've already found much here that is personally meaningful, even revolutionary.
 I hope you find something inspiring here as well.

   – Kikan Michael Howard